vinceskahan/v5wiki/Python-3-strategy.md

 Why these versions?

 Python 2.5 was last released in 2011-05-26, well over 7 years ago.
-It is missing many key features that would make an upgrade to Python 3 difficult.
+It is missing many key features, which would make an upgrade to Python 3 difficult.
 In particular, "print as a function (PEP 3105)," and the new exception catching format (PEP 3110) are missing.

 And so, we limit our Python 2 support to Python 2.6 and Python 2.7.